germanivanov0719/google-apps-scripts-birthday-notification/README.md

 ### Can I modify, distribute, or sell this script?

-Yes, you can do anything with it, as it is available under MIT License.
+Yes, you can do anything with it, as the project is available under MIT License.
 Please, respect others' privacy, and do not use modifications of this script to illegally collect someone's data.

 ### How can I contribute?